deloachtech/backstack-demo/README.md

-# Backstack Vue (ALPHA)
+# Backstack Demo (ALPHA)

 > IMPORTANT NOTE!
 This project is not yet ready for production use.

-This sample project contains comprehensive examples demonstrating how to effectively implement the [Backstack API](https://backstack.com) into your codebase.
+This project contains comprehensive examples demonstrating how to effectively implement the [Backstack API](https://backstack.com) into your codebase.
 It's available under the MIT license for your use.
 This project can also be used as a starter app to kickstart your development.

 Built with: